crhall-writing/crhall-writing.github.io/_poems/the-end.md

 I left school every day
 to go to my night classes at the local community college

-sitting in a computer lab for three hours after a five hour lecture
+sitting in a computer lab for three hours after a two hour lecture
 never wanting the night to end
 even when sleep was banging at the walls of my brain
 begging for something to give